 Miralax is only safe for up to 7 days in an adult, but it is often given to kids for years.
-The main ingredient Polyethylene Glycol (PEG 3350) is similar to antifreeze and it is linked to seizures, behavior problems, and neurological disorders.
+The main ingredient Polyethylene Glycol (PEG 3350) is similar to antifreeze and it is linked to seizures, neurological disorders, and kidney damage.

 Need a Texas Miralax Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If your child was diagnosed with side effects of Miralax, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.